Cosmological inference from within the peculiar local universe: Introduction

-Our key finding is that for any consistent treatment of the peculiar velocities (including ignoring them altogether), the JLA dataset favours $\Omega_{\Lambda} \lesssim 0.4$ and is consistent with a non-accelerating Universe at $\lesssim 2\sigma$.
-The larger values of $\Omega_{\Lambda}$ whcih have been found in previous analyses \citep{Nielsen:2015pga,Rubin:2016iqe} are in fact due to the incomplete peculiar velocity `corrections' applied.
-We demonstrate that the data in fact favour a fast ($>250$~km~s$^{-1}$) bulk flow extending out several hundreds of Mpc, which is quite unexpected in the standard $\Lambda$CDM model.
+On the theoretical side, the~correlated fluctuations of SNe~Ia magnitudes due to peculiar velocities and the impact on cosmological parameter estimation of making such corrections have been extensively studied~\cite{Hui:2005nm,Neill:2007fh,Davis:2010jq,Huterer:2015gpa}.
+However, all these studies assumed that the peculiar velocity statistics are those expected around a {\it typical} (aka Copernican) observer in a $\Lambda$CDM universe.
+Such an observer should in fact not observe a bulk flow exceeding $\sim 2\sigma$.
+Larger values of $\Omega_{\Lambda}$ which have been found in other analyses of the JLA catalogue \citep{Nielsen:2015pga, Rubin:2016iqe} are in fact due to the incomplete peculiar velocity ``corrections'' applied.
+We demonstrate that, consistent with the recent finding from the Cosmicflows-4 survey~\cite{Watkins:2023rll}, the~JLA data favour a fast ($> 200h^{-1}$~Mpc, which is quite unexpected in the standard $\Lambda$CDM~model.